-This "first gospel promise" reveals at least the following.
-First, that God Himself would send the Hero to crush the serpent.
-Second, that the coming Hero would be truly human -- would be born of a woman as "her seed."
-Third, that the Hero would centrally destroy the serpent -- He "shall bruise your head"; He shall crush your skull.
-And fourth, that the Hero Himself would be injured by the serpent, but not irreparably -- "and you [Satan] shalt bruise His heel" (and not His head).
+Hero would be truly human-would be born of a woman as "her seed"; third, that the Hero would centrally destroy the serpent- He "shall bruise thy head," He shall crush your skull; and fourth, that the Hero Himself would be injured by the serpent, but not irreparably-"and thou shalt bruise His heel" (not His head) (Gen. 3:15).

-Furthermore, there are also a few additional pieces of information indirectly revealed in the text at a very deep level.
-That, however, would become more apparent in the light of later revelation.
+Furthermore, there are also a few additional pieces of information indirectly revealed in the text at a very deep level, but which become more apparent in the light of later revelation.

-First, the victory over the serpent is decisive and irreversible.
-For God here tells Satan: "Dust you shall thou eat all the days of your life!"
-Gen. 3:14.

-Second, the diabolical Satan and adversary of God and man18 had incarnated himself as a serpent -- to bring about the fall.
-Suitably, it might therefore be expected that God would incarnate Himself as man -- to reverse that fall.
-He would thus oppose Satan -- especially inasmuch as He had indicated that He Himself would put enmity between the serpent and the woman.
-Gen. 3:15.

-Third, there is perhaps a suggestion as to the manner of this future divine incarnation as man in the expression "her Seed" viz. the Seed of the woman.
-For inasmuch as women have not seed but only egg-cells, physiologically -- there is here conceivably a prophecy of the birth of the coming Hero of the virgin Mary.
-Indeed, He would -- supranaturally -- be conceived of the Holy Ghost as the "Seed" of the heavenly Father.
-Cf. Luke 1:30-35 & 1 John 3:9.

-Fourth, there is perhaps also the suggestion that the warfare would also be waged between two different groups of human beings against each other.
-Such would be "your seed," alias the children of the devil -- and "her seed," alias the children of God born of Eve "the mother of all living" both before and after the first advent of the conquering Hero.
-Cf. Gen. 3:15-20 & I John 3: 8-10.

-And fifth, the reference to the Seed of the woman's crushing the serpent's head or skull with His foot is perhaps also reflected in Jesus Christ's being crucified on Golgotha.
-For the latter means 'the place of the skull.'
-Indeed, it was there that the devil was crushed at the foot of the cross.
+First, the victory over the serpent is decisive and irreversible-"dust shalt thou eat all the days of thy life" (Gen. 3:14).
+Second, that just as the diabolical Satan and adversary of God and man had incarnated himself as a serpent to bring about the fall, so might it be expected that God would incarnate Himself as man and oppose Satan (especially inasmuch as He had indicated that He Himself would put enmity between the serpent and the woman-Gen. 3:15).
+And third, there is perhaps a suggestion as to the manner of this future divine incarnation as man in the expression "her Seed," the Seed of the woman; for inasmuch as women only have egg-cells, physiologically, there is here conceivably a prophecy of the birth of the coming Hero of the virgin Mary after having been supranaturally conceived of the Holy Ghost as the "Seed" of the heavenly Father (cf. Luke 1:30-35; I John 3:9).
+Fourth, there is perhaps also the suggestion that the warfare would also be waged between two groups of human beings-"thy seed," or the children of the devil; and "her seed," or the children of God born of the human race, both before and after the first advent of the conquering Hero (cf. Gen. 3:15; I John 3: 8-10).
+And fifth, the reference to the Seed of the woman's crushing the serpent's head or skull with His foot is perhaps also reflected in Jesus Christ's being crucified on Golgotha, the place of the skull, and there crushing the devil at the foot of the cross.

-Already from this "first gospel promise," then, we can certainly deduce the perfect humanity of the coming great Hero.
-Indeed, from the same verse alone, we can also almost deduce His perfect Deity.
+Already from this "first gospel promise," then, we can certainly deduce the perfect humanity and almost deduce the perfect deity of the coming great Hero.